 I have worked very hard all of my daughter's lives for them to have a full life and I am very proud of what they both have achieved.
-I lives in the community and is supported through DDD IDLA.
-She works at Fry's Food Store for almost 7 years with the support of Supported Employment, which she will need for all of her working life.
-Kristion has worked at Ciepe HealthCare for over 20 years, and her family (her husband and two sons) hve m Peoria and live a full me.
-My oldest grandson is a freshman at PVCC and my youngest grandson is a freshman in high school.

-The State of Arizona and AHCCS cannot miss this opportunity to be an innovator.
-I worry that the bureaucracy of State Government will get in the way of doing great things for individuals with I/DD and their families.
-The transition plan needs to outline how Arizona is going to be a leader in the implementation of the CMS rule.
-I don't have time in my life to wait for this......I have way more life behind me than I have in front of me.
+Redacted text, lives in the community and is supported through DDD, IDLA.
+She works at Fry's Food Store for almost seven years with the support of Supported Employment, which she will need for all of her working life.
+Kristi, who has worked with Cigna Health Care for over twenty years, and her family, her husband and two sons live in Peoria and a fun life.
+My oldest grandson is a freshman at P V C C and my youngest grandson is a freshman in high school.
+The State of Arizona and A H C C S cannot miss this opportunity to be an innovator.
+I worry that the bureaucracy of State Government will get in the way of doing great things for individuals with I, D D and their families.
+The transition plan needs to outline how Arizona is going to be leader in the implementation of the CMS rule.
+I don't have time in my life to needs to outline how Arizona is going to be leader in the implementation of the CMS rule.
+I don't have time in my life to wait for this.
+I have way more life behind me that I have I front of me.
 Please, let's work in the next year to move forward!
+Sincerely,

-Mom of and Kristi
+Mom of, redacted text, and Kristi